-Cheshire East is committed to helping local people secure their own homes who might not otherwise be able to afford a property at the full market value
+Cheshire East is committed to helping local people secure their own homes who might not otherwise be able to afford a property at the full market value.

-Discount for sale
+Discount for Sale

 Properties are offered for sale to eligible purchasers at a discounted price of the full market value.
-For example, a £100,000 house with a 25% discount would be offered to eligible applicants for £75,000.
+For example, a £100,000 house with a 30% discount would be offered to eligible applicants for £70,000.
 This is not a shared ownership scheme and even though there is a discount on the sale price, the purchaser still owns 100% of the property.
 When you want to sell the property, you must do so on the same terms, which means you must sell it with the same level of discount you received and to someone who meets the criteria for affordable housing.

 Shared Ownership is available to help people to gain home ownership even though they cannot afford to purchase a property outright.
 Applying for a Shared Ownership home is done through individual registered housing providers.

 In many cases it may be possible to staircase to 100% and own the property outright; however, on certain sites (especially in rural areas) staircasing may be restricted, for example to 80% ownership.
-This way, the RP retains ownership of a small percentage of the property, to ensure that the property continues to be available as affordable housing for the next buyer when you move on.
+This way, the registered housing provider retains ownership of a small percentage of the property, to ensure that the property continues to be available as affordable housing for the next buyer when you move on.